muffafa/awsome-leetcode-c-solutions/0003-longest-substring-without-repeating-characters/lengthOfLongestSubstring.md

 5. Repeat steps 2 to 4 for every character in the string until the end of the string is reached.
 6. Return `max_len` as the answer.

-This approach has a time complexity of O(n), where n is the length of the input string, since it iterates through the string only once.

 ## Complexity

 - Time complexity: